Billy Walters (rugby league)

-He previously played for the Melbourne Storm and Wests Tigers in the National Rugby League.
+He previously played for the Wests Tigers and the Melbourne Storm in the NRL.
+Billy is a premiership winning utility player famous for steering a undermanned Brisbane Broncos team into the 2025 finals undefeated in their last 4 games to secure a crucial top four finish.

 Background

 Walters was born in Brisbane, Queensland, Australia.

 At age four, Walters lost his mother Kim to breast cancer.
 Walters is the son of the Brisbane Broncos and former Maroons coach Kevin Walters and nephew of former Maroons players Kerrod Walters and Steve Walters.

-He attended Marist College Ashgrove, Brisbane, from which he graduated in 2011.
+He attended Marist College Ashgrove, Brisbane, where he played Rugby Union for the schools First XV before graduating in 2011.